Crime Level

 Frequently Asked Questions

-What is the crime rate in Hot Springs?
+What types of crime are most common in Hot Springs?

 What are the safest neighborhoods in Hot Springs?

-Is Hot Springs a good place to live?
+Is Hot Springs a good place to live given its crime grade?